apesch85/h264_to_h265/README.md

 * The path to the video files
 * The path to the csv file tracking the status of the transcoding jobs

 These configuration settings are set with command line flags.
-Example usage below -
+Example usage below.
+First, navigate to the directory that is the git repo, run `source bin/activate`, then -

 ```bash